ExpressionEngine/ExpressionEngine-User-Guide/source/channel/channel_entries.rst

 	in the order the relationships were made, not based on any content from the related entries.

-.. note:: When ordering by "random", entries that have been marked as
-	"sticky" will not appear first; they will appear randomly with all other entries.
+.. note:: **Random** ordered entries have special rules applied.
+"Sticky" entries will not appear first; they will appear randomly with all other entries.
+If the tag is not paginated, each page load, a new selection of random entries will be returned.
+If the tag **is** paginated, then the order of the entries is randomly set on the first page load and stored for the user's session so that entries show up only once in the paginated results.

 **Multiple Orders and Sorts**